Ninurta pursuing Anzu on the back of Abubu between a worshipper and Adad

 Collection Vorderasiatisches Museum

-Museum Number VA 5180
+Museum number VA 5180

 Condition, shape chipped upper and lower edges; large chip distorts the worshipper's head and the legend behind him

-Culture / Production Place Neo-Assyrian
+Culture Neo-Assyrian

 Provenance excavated at Assur

-First Occurrence before 1940
+First occurence before 1940

 Archaeological context Assur